ntreeinc/apex-source-control/README.md

 If you want you can change the npm run commands (under scripts) to anything you'd like.

 3) Run the following commands and follow the prompts.
-The app id, parsing_schema, workspace_name and database connection info should all correspond to the app you want to download.
+The app id, parsing_schema, workspace_name and database connection info should all correspond to the app you want to download (see <a href="#configuration">Configuration</a> )

 	npm install
 	cd node_modules/apex-source-control